MicrosoftDocs/fabric-docs/docs/get-started/fabric-terminology.md

 ## General terms

-- **Capacity:** Capacity is a dedicated set of resources reserved for exclusive use.
-Capacity defines the ability of a resource to perform an activity or to produce output in a specified period.
-CPU count, memory, and storage are the capacity dimensions.
-Fabric offers capacity through the Pro, Trial, Premium - per user, Premium - per capacity, and Embedded SKU types.
-For more information, see [What is capacity](../enterprise/what-is-capacity.md) article.
+- **Capacity:** Capacity is a dedicated set of resources that is available at a given time to be used.
+Capacity defines the ability of a resource to perform an activity or to produce output.
+Different items consume different capacity at a certain time.
+Fabric offers capacity through the Fabric SKU and Trials.
+For more information, see [What is capacity](../enterprise/what-is-capacity.md).

-- **Experience:** A collection of capabilities with a specific look, feel, and functionality.
-The Fabric experiences include Synapse Data Warehouse, Synapse Data Engineering, Synapse Data Science, Synapse Real-time Analytics, Data Factory, Reflex, and Power BI.
+- **Experience:** A collection of capabilities targeted to a specific work.
+The Fabric experiences include Synapse Data Warehouse, Synapse Data Engineering, Synapse Data Science, Synapse Real-time Analytics, Data Factory and Power BI.

-- **Item:** An item is the result of a set of customer activities within an experience.
-For example, the Data Engineering experience includes a lakehouse, notebook, and Spark job definition, items.
-You can use items within the experience in which they're created or from other experiences.
-You can save, edit, and share them with other users.
+- **Item:** An item is the definition that is part of a workspace.
+Users can create, edit, and delete them.
+Each item type provides different capabilities.
+For example, the Data Engineering experience includes the lakehouse, notebook, and Spark job definition items.

 - **Shortcut:** Shortcuts are embedded references within OneLake that point to other file store locations.
 They provide a way to connect to existing data without having to directly copy it.
 For more information, see [OneLake shortcuts](../onelake/onelake-shortcuts.md).

-- **Tenant:** A single instance of Fabric supporting a single user, account, or organization.
+- **Tenant:** A tenant is a single instance of Fabric for an organization and is aligned with an Azure Active Directory.
 For more information, see [Placeholder](../placeholder.md).

-- **Workspace:** A user interface area designed for collaboration, in which users perform tasks such as creating reports, notebooks, datasets, etc. For more information, see [Placeholder](../placeholder.md).
+- **Workspace:** A workspace is a collection of items that brings together different functionality in a single environment designed for collaboration.
+It acts as a container that leverages capacity for the work that is executed, and provides controls for who can access the items in it.
+For more information, see [Placeholder](../placeholder.md).

 ## Synapse Data Engineering